jundllh/learn-git/README.md

-# learn-git
+# Learn about git and github

 a test to learn git